abmami/Fine-tuning-CamemBERT-for-Question-Answering/README.md

   pip install -r requirements.txt
 ```
 *Note:*
-If there is matching distribution found for "torch==2.0.0+cu117", you can install using this command:*
+If there is no matching distribution found for "torch==2.0.0+cu117", you can install using this command:*
 ```bash
   pip install torch==2.0.0+cu117 -f https://download.pytorch.org/whl/cu117/torch_stable.html
 ```